Dieppe Raid Cycling

 Michelin map 52 (now out of print).
 CC Dieppe mark out the route with paint but so do lots of other clubs, so

-it is advisable to carry a map to prevent any navigation errors.
+it is advisable to carry a map or GPS to prevent any navigation errors.

 Riders may travel in groups or ride alone.
 The entry fee of £6 includes